aksommerville/egg2/README.md

 - - [ ] WAV from EAU, can we get rate and chanc from the caller somehow?
 - - [ ] System language, for MacOS and Windows.
 - - [ ] Expose a GM names service, using text ripped from eggdev/instruments.eaut dynamically.
+- - [ ] synth: Brief blackout on song transitions?
+Not sure whether it's needed.
+- - [ ] Decide whether to allow WAV for sound resources.